 Building B is the oldest of the three vocational-technical education buildings.
-The classrooms and laboratories in the building accommodate the drafting and design technology and distribution and marketing programs.
-Also housed in this building is the central power plant that furnished heat, air-conditioning and water facilities for the campus complex.
+The classrooms and laboratories in this building accommodate the drafting and design technology and distribution and marketing programs.
+Also housed in this building is the central power plant that furnishes heat, air conditioning and water facilities for the campus complex.